JJ/hoborg/text/text.md

 A rolling teakettle with ears
 ------------------------------------

+* revise and write *

+Think about the Tin Woodsman.
+You got it?
+Well, this Manuel was almost, but not quite, completely different from that.
+And not made of tin, either.

-Think about a teakettle.
+Think now about a teakettle.
 You got it?
 That's it, thicker on the bottom and not so much on top.
 Yes, Count, we all know you served tea to royalty in your castle in Central Europe.
 Alright, south by southwest Europe.
 Whatever.
 You picture that, right?
 That would be a milk pail